 Multi-tenant CMS & Marketplace

-Developed and maintained a platform used by 180+ opticians, including a custom CMS for site deployment and a multi-tenant marketplace.
+Developed features and maintained a platform used by 180+ opticians, including a custom CMS for site deployment and a multi-tenant marketplace.
 Tech: React, Next.js, Supabase, PostgreSQL, Docker, GitHub Actions.

 Urban Golf MVP